Pondidum/pondidum.github.io/_posts/2014-11-23-good-design-in-warcraft-addons.md

 ---
 layout: post
 title: Good Design in Warcraft Addons/Lua
-tags: design code lua warcraft
+tags: design lua warcraft
 ---

 ## Lack of Encapsulation in Addons

 I first noticed a lack of good design in addon code when I started trying to tweak existing addons to be slightly different.

 One of the stand out examples was a Threat Meter (you know which one I mean).
 It works well, but I felt like writing my own, to make it really fit into my UI, with as little overhead as possible.
 Not knowing how to even begin writing a Threat Meter, I downloaded a copy, and opened its source directory... to discover that the entire addon is one 3500+ line file, and 16 Ace.* dependencies.